de Sitter-eating O-planes in supercritical string theory: Introduction

 Another interesting point is that the large dimension $D$ can serve as an expansion parameter, which may be useful to control corrections to the classical effective action.
 Indeed, there are general field-theoretic arguments suggesting that (quantum) gravity simplifies at large $D$ \cite{Strominger:1981jg, Emparan:2013moa}.
 In the context of string theory, it was proposed in \cite{Silverstein:2001xn, Maloney:2002rr, Harribey:2018xvs, DeLuca:2021pej, Flauger:2022hie} that string corrections might be parametrically controlled at large $D$.
 Furthermore, in orientifolds, the number of O-planes becomes exponentially large in the large-$D$ regime (e.g., $N_{\text{O}p}=2^{D-p-1}$ on a torus).
 One might thus hope \cite{Silverstein:2001xn, Maloney:2002rr, Dodelson:2013iba} that generating large parameters in the scalar potential is easier than in the critical string theories where the possibility to do so is often limited by rather small tadpoles.
 Recall that a potential with large parameters is crucial in order to avoid the Dine-Seiberg problem and allow vacua in regimes of perturbative control \cite{Dine:1985he, Denef:2008wq}.

 On the other hand, it is natural to suspect that the aforementioned control problems in the dS scenarios of the critical string theories point towards a more general pattern in string theory.
 This suggests that supercritical dS vacua may fall victim to the same problems, in particular large string or backreaction corrections that invalidate the naive effective field theories in which these vacua arise.
-The purpose of the present work is to perform a detailed study of this hypothesis.
+The purpose of the present work is to perform a detailed study of this hypothesis, where we focus on parametric control at large $D$ in models based on the $D$-dimensional spacetime effective action, as proposed in the works mentioned above.
 We will indeed argue that some of the consistency conditions one should impose for the classical effective action are violated.
 While some of our results apply to all kinds of vacua (i.e., AdS, Minkowski or dS), the problems we find are more severe in the dS case, which is related to the fact that dS vacua require O-planes.

 In the first part of the paper, we attempt to quantify the magnitude of $\alpha^\prime$ corrections, which must be small in order that computations based on the classical effective action are trustworthy.
 In particular, we show that the string-frame curvature and/or some of the NSNS and RR energy densities are always large (in string units) for all supercritical AdS, Minkowski and dS vacua.
 This follows from the simple observation that the equations of motion contain terms $\sim (D-10)\mathcal{O}(1)$ due to the dilaton tadpole and can therefore only be satisfied if some of the other terms are of the same order.
 One may be tempted to interpret this as a breakdown of the $\alpha^\prime$ expansion and conclude that the vacua cannot be trusted at the classical level.
 However, as pointed out in \cite{Harribey:2018xvs, DeLuca:2021pej, Flauger:2022hie}, large scalar curvature and energy densities may be ok at large $D$ if the (unknown) coefficients of the most dangerous higher-derivative corrections vanish or scale with $D$ in such a way that an additional suppression is provided.
 Our result translates to upper bounds on these scalings, which would have to be satisfied in string theory in order that supercritical flux vacua can be reliable.
 In some cases, we furthermore observe a tension with the consistency condition that massive string states should be heavier than the KK scale.